-If you live in a high humidity area, you may want to consider storing your guitar in a hard case or a room that is conditioned.
+If you live in a high-humidity area, you may want to consider storing your guitar in a hard case.
+Or in a room that is conditioned.
 Not only is this better for your strings, but it might also be great for the guitar too.
 Considering coated strings might also be a good idea.

-Washing your hands before each use is also a great way at preventing dirt and grime from being transferred to your strings.
+Wash your hands before each use to prevent dirt and grime from getting on your strings.
 Doing this and wiping them down after each use will prolong the life of your strings a great deal.

-By following these simple tips, you can help keep your strings in good condition and prevent them from oxidizing.
+By following these simple tips, you can help keep your strings in good condition.
+Preventing them from oxidizing.
 If they have expired, make sure to recycle them.

 Do Guitar Strings Tarnish?

 Yes, guitar strings tarnish over time.
-Because they are made of different metals like silver, copper and steel, the way a string oxidizes can be different from others.
-Tarnish will normally form as a black, brown, or gray stain in the metal.
-While rust is reddish and is much worse of a condition.
+Because they are made of different metals like silver, copper, and steel.
+The way a string oxidizes can be different from others.
+Tarnish will normally form as a black, brown, or gray stain on the metal.
+While rust is reddish and is in much worse condition.